MellowMango/apartment-search/docs/supabase-setup.md

 CREATE POLICY "Properties are insertable by authenticated users" ON properties FOR INSERT WITH CHECK (auth.role() = 'authenticated');

+-- Create an index for multifamily filtering
+CREATE INDEX idx_properties_multifamily ON properties (is_multifamily, non_multifamily_detected);

+-- Create a view that only shows multifamily properties CREATE VIEW multifamily_properties AS
+SELECT * FROM properties
+WHERE (non_multifamily_detected IS NOT TRUE OR non_multifamily_detected IS NULL) AND (is_multifamily IS NOT FALSE OR is_multifamily IS NULL);
 ```

 #### Brokers Table